MobilePayDev/MobilePay-Subscriptions/docs/get_started.md

 ----------
 Once you have

  - [ ] 1.
+Have a whitelisted `redirect_uri`   (Send an e-mail to developer@mobilepay.dk with your `redirect_uri` and we will revert back to you, once it has been whitelisted.
+ - [ ] 2.
 Received OIDC credentials via zip file.
 The zip file will be sent via e-mail.
 The zip file is locked with a password.
 DeveloperSupport will provide the password via text message, due to security reasons.
- - [ ] 2.
+ - [ ] 3.
 Received testmerchant
- - [ ] 3.
-Have a whitelisted `redirect_uri`

  you can start implementing the OpenID Connect flow.
 Read more about OpenID Connect and the process [here](https://mobilepaydev.github.io/MobilePay-Subscriptions/authentication)